 - When you apply for a job with us we may collect your name, contact details, social media handles, recruitment information (e.g. right to work documentation and references), qualifications, test results (inc. psychometric), accreditations and any additional information we may receive from our recruitment partners.
 We will use your personal information to assess your suitability for our available roles.
 We do this to perform our contractual obligations or to take steps, at your request, to enter into a contract with you.
 Where we process your right to work documentation, we will do so to comply with our legal obligations.

 - When you attend a third party event we also attend (including virtual events via video conferencing providers including Zoom), we will usually collect your name, address, email address and phone number.
-We collect this information because it is in our legitimate interests to promote our business.
+We collect this information because it is in our legitimate interests under Article 6(1)(f) of the UK GDPR to promote the business.

 - If our business is sold.
 We process your personal information for this purpose because we have a legitimate interest to ensure our business can be continued by the buyer.
 If you object to our use of your personal information in this way, the buyer of our business may not be able to provide services to you.

 Business partners, suppliers, group companies, researchers, labs and subcontractors for the performance of the contract we enter into with them.

 Promotional events and marketing organisations, we do not sell data for marketing purposes, but may share your data with an event organiser including where we run workshops with co-presenters.
 We will always tell you before (usually on the event registration form) and you will be given the chance to opt-out before we do this.